 Regardless, users can also stake the top-ranking staking coins such as Ethereum (1% APY), Near Protocol (4% APY) and Axie Infiniti (4% APY) by transferring the assets to Bybit Earn.
 Overall, the staking yields on Bybit are lower compared to other platforms for staking mentioned herein.
 However, Bybit claims to payout stable and guaranteed returns which may be desirable for long-term holders.

 Staking assets on the Bybit platform can be staked and unstaked at any time without penalties or fees.
 The one disadvantage with Bybit is the staking rewards are not automatically reinvested to generate additional yield.
 Instead, the person will need to make a new deposit using the staking rewards in a flexible savings account.
+Learn more in our ByBit review.

 3. KuCoin - Best Platform For Staking Promotions